3ub41r/kiddocare-pre-interview/README.md

 ```
 git clone https://github.com/3ub41r/kiddocare-pre-interview.git

+# cd into the directory
+cd kiddocare-pre-interview
 ```

-If you don't want to mess with PHP installations, run it with Docker:
+If you don't want to mess with PHP installations, you can run it with Docker:

 ```
 docker-compose up -d